 I managed to find a friend willing to struggle through it in order to prove it could be solved by a method other than exhaustive search of all possible answers.
 (Thanks, Jim!)
 I also wrote a computer program to doublecheck that my solution was correct, and that there were no other possible solutions.20.
 The maximum score that can be achieved on this test is: (A) 18 (B) 19 (C) 20 (D) indeterminate (E) achievable only by getting this question wrong

-I posted the puzzle on rec.puzzles, but got absolutely no response from the readers there, just as I got no response other than dismay from the other friends I showed it to.
-So for a long time I had trouble finding an audience for this puzzle.
+I posted the puzzle on rec.puzzles, but got absolutely no response from the readers there, just as I got no response other than dismay from the other friends I showed it to, so for a long time I had trouble finding an audience for this puzzle.
 Then one day another friend (thanks, Pavel!) was headed for a gathering of puzzle enthusiasts, and though the gathering was primarily focused on physically manipulated puzzles, I gave him a copy of Twenty Questions to share as he saw fit.
 One of the people who saw it there was Ed Pegg, who runs the excellent site mathpuzzle.com.
 He wrote to me about it, and with my permission published the puzzle on his site.

 The mathpuzzle readership was definitely the right audience for me!
 Over time, I saw various proposed solutions.
-At first, they tended to be in error (e.g., in one case because the solver was working from a faulty French translation), but over time I saw at least two solutions that appeared correct, yet different from the one I had in mind.
+At first, they tended to be in error (e.g., in one case because the solver was working from a faulty translation), but over time I saw at least two solutions that appeared correct, yet different from the one I had in mind.
 I went back to the program I'd written to "prove" that the solution was unique, and using the two alternative solutions managed to find the bug in the program.
 (How embarrassing!)